 With the rollout of our revamped customer loyalty program, we were suddenly able to better understand a wide range of our individual customer preferences, such as which products are most important and which are often forgotten, as well as the best time of day to communicate with customers and on which channel.
 However, as data volumes grew exponentially, our analytics and ML capabilities began to slow as we weren’t equipped to handle such scale.
 Increased data volumes meant increased complexity and resources required to try to handle it from an infrastructure perspective, which impacted our ability to deliver insights in a timely manner.
 Long processing and querying times were unacceptable.
 After years on a traditional statistical software package connecting to a traditional RDBMS and analytics in Jupyter notebooks, we knew that if we wanted to best use this data and deliver shopping experiences that make a difference, it was time for us to take steps to modernize our approach and the underlying technologies that enable it.
 We needed a platform that was able to crunch through customer-level data and train models at a scale much more than we could handle on our individual machines.

 In addition to needing to modernize our infrastructure to help us thrive with big data analytics, we also needed better ways to increase the speed from concept to production, decrease onboarding time for new people, collaborate and deliver self-service access to data insights for our analysts and business users to help serve insights around pricing, inventory, merchandising, and customer preferences.
-After looking into a variety of options, we selected the Databricks Lakehouse Platform as the right solution for our needs.
+After looking into a variety of options, we selected the Databricks Data Intelligence Platform as the right solution for our needs.

 From foundational customer loyalty to exceptional customer experiences

 As an example of data products exposed directly to customers, we’re now able to combine, on a customer level, information about purchases made online and offline which was very challenging before.
 This omnichannel view allows us to create a more comprehensive recommendation engine online, which has seen tremendous engagement.
-Now, based on past purchasing history as well as first party data collected with consent, we can serve product-relevant recommendations that pique the interests of the consumer.
+Now, based on past purchasing history as well as first-party data collected with consent, we can serve product-relevant recommendations that pique the interests of the consumer.
 Obviously, this is great from a business perspective, but the real benefit is how happy it’s made our customers.
 Now, they’re less likely to forget important items or purchase more than they need.
 This balance has significantly increased customer loyalty.

-One example data products that have helped improve the customer experience, we continually run an algorithm that proactively suggests assortment optimizations to assortment managers.
+One example of data products that have helped improve the customer experience, we continually run an algorithm that proactively suggests assortment optimizations to assortment managers.
 This algorithm needs to run at scale at acceptable costs, as it optimizes using large quantities of data on physical store and online customers, the overall market, financials and store-level geographical characteristics.
 Once opportunities are identified, it is presented in combination with the same breadth and depth of data upon which it was based.

-From a technical perspective, the Databricks Lakehouse architecture is able to drive these improved experiences with the help of Microsoft Azure Synapse.
-Together, this combo has allowed us to manage, explore and prepare data for analysis for automated (proposed) decision making, and make that analysis easy to digest via BI tools such as Power BI.
+From a technical perspective, the Databricks lakehouse architecture is able to drive these improved experiences with the help of Microsoft Azure Synapse.
+Together, this combo has allowed us to manage, explore and prepare data for analysis for automated (proposed) decision-making, and make that analysis easy to digest via BI tools such as Power BI.
 With deeper insights, we have helped spread a more meaningful understanding of customer behavior and empowered our data teams to more effectively predict the products and services they would want.

 Databricks is now fully integrated into our end-to-end workflow.
-The process starts with a unified Lakehouse architecture, which leverages Delta Lake to standardize access to all relevant data sources (both historical and real-time).
+The process starts with a unified lakehouse architecture, which leverages Delta Lake to standardize access to all relevant data sources (both historical and real-time).
 For example, Delta Lake also helps to build data pipelines that enable scalable, real-time analytics to reduce in-store stockouts for customers and at the same time reduce unnecessary food waste due to over-ordering perishables, such as fresh produce, that won’t sell.
 At the same time, Databricks SQL provides our data analysts with the ability to easily query our data to better understand customer service issues, processed with NLP in the background, and relate these issues to the operational performance of different departments involved.
-This helps us to make improvements faster that improve the customer experience most.
+This helps us to make improvements faster and improve the customer experience.

 We would not have been able to accelerate our modernization efforts without the expert training and technical guidance from the Databricks Academy and Customer Success Engineer, which acts as a direct injection of knowledge for our data science department.
 This deeper understanding of how to leverage all our data has led to significant improvements in how we manage our assortment, supply chain, make strategic decisions, and better support our customers’ evolving needs.